Relevance Generative Answering (RGA) model card

 Training data

-The data used to train the RGA model is proprietary and tailored to each Coveo customer’s organization.
+The data used within the RGA model is tailored to each Coveo customer’s organization.
 Specifically, the RGA model uses text data from selected content within the customer’s index.
 RGA breaks down each document into text chunks and creates embeddings from these chunks.

 The selected content and its quality directly impact the quality of the answers generated by RGA.
 Higher quality data results in better embeddings and more relevant answers.
 For optimal results, it’s crucial to adhere to the requirements specified in Coveo’s documentation and best practices.